geospatialweb/express-vue3-tsx/README.md

 Development sandbox website to showcase the application integration of Node/Express, Vue 3 Composition API, CSS Modules, TypeScript, TSX, Mapbox GL, Deck.GL, PostgreSQL/PostGIS, Docker and Nginx.
 This implementation features isolated Map instances in separate routes.

-In essence, this implementation is a Proof Of Concept and MVP Prototype that embodies what I *consider* to be the major tenets of the three leading JavaScript front-end frameworks, namely:
+In essence, this implementation is a Proof of Concept and MVP Prototype that embodies what I *consider* to be the major tenets of the three leading JavaScript front-end frameworks, namely:

 * Angular: TypeScript, Dependency Injection and RxJS asynchronous programming